 What happened?

-Just get it out of it.
+Just get it out.

 There was nothing in what General Flynn did in terms of conducting himself that was an issue.

-What came down to plain and simple was him misleading the vice president on the president.
+What came down to, plain and simple, was him misleading the vice president having a firm grasp on his recollection of that.

-Does the President hope to cooperate with those investigations?
+Does the president hope to cooperate with those investigations?

 George.